My Neighbor Alice (ALICE) Price: Price Index and Live Chart | The Block

-My Neighbor Alice (ALICE) currently has a price of $1.098 and is down -0.31% over the last 24 hours.
-The cryptocurrency is ranked 345 with a market cap of $90.5M.
-Over the last 24 hours, it saw $14M of trading volume.
+My Neighbor Alice (ALICE) currently has a price of £0.87 and is up 0.0084% over the last 24 hours.
+The cryptocurrency is ranked 344 with a market cap of £71.7M.
+Over the last 24 hours, it saw £11.1M of trading volume.
 The token has a circulating supply of 82.4M tokens out of a total supply of 100M tokens.

 My Neighbor Alice (ALICE) is a gaming-focused cryptocurrency token on the Ethereum blockchain.
 It enables players to buy, sell, and own virtual islands, items, and characters within a virtual world.
 ALICE tokens are the main currency, earned through gameplay or trading virtual assets.
 These tokens can be used to purchase in-game assets and participate in activities and events.
 My Neighbor Alice distinguishes itself through its community-driven gameplay, emphasizing cooperation and interaction between players to build and expand their virtual worlds.
 Overall, it aims to create an immersive and decentralized gaming experience.